LambdaTest/Testim-HyperExecute-Sample/README.md

   - cat yaml/win/testim_win_hyperexecute_autosplit.yaml
 ```

 The _testDiscovery_ directive contains the command that gives details of the mode of execution, along with detailing the command that is used for test execution.
-Here, we are fetching the list of class names that would be further passed in the _testRunnerCommand_
+Here, we are fetching the list of js test files that would be further passed in the _testRunnerCommand_

 ```yaml
 testDiscovery: